 Similar to other networking system examinations, the Nokia IP Networking Fundamentals Exam thoroughly examines the boot-up process.
 This process is a frequent subject of questions.
 Understanding the boot-up process is vital as it assists in recovering devices stuck in a cyclic loop or when they are bricked, among other issues.
 I have had to recover numerous devices myself, which often become bricked due to human or configuration errors.
+This is typically the same process for any device running the SROS platform.
+SROS stands for Service Router Operating system.

 The topic is not a typo; it's an acronym I devised to memorize the boot process of the Nokia 7750 and other devices running SROS.
 Here's what the acronym represents: